lbl-srg/modelica-buildings-templates/docs/more/nomenclature.md

 :::danger NO

-Three-letter capital abbreviations are only allowed&mdash;and encouraged&mdash;in documentation and description strings.
+3-letter capital abbreviations are only allowed&mdash;and encouraged&mdash;in documentation and description strings.

 :::